dsrw/enu/docs/book/intro/config.md

   server.
 Optionally you can add a `:` and a port number.
 Empty by default.
 Will use port `9632` if none is specified.

-- `server_address`: Set this to an IP or host name to connect to a server.
-  Optionally you can add a `:` and a port number.
+- `connect_address`: An IP or host name of an Enu instance with `listen_address` set.
+Optionally include a `:` and a port number.
 Empty by default.
 Will use port `9632` if none is specified.

 - `player_color`: The color of your avatar when in multiplayer.
 Set to a hex